Follow TV Tropes

 • Taking the place of parent series Star Trek: Discovery, Strange New Worlds faces Star Trek homage The Orville, now revamped with a Big Budget Beef-Up and the subtitle New Horizons.
 Comparisons are further raised with this series returning Star Trek to a tradition episodic format focusing on exploration and diplomacy with the cast once again led by The Captain, whilst The Orville relaxes the comedic elements which defined its launch as it moves from network television to streaming.

-• The Other Darrin: A necessity given that much of the character's original actors have passed on or are too old, but a few TOS characters will have new actors in this series, after Pike, Number One and Spock were originally recast in Star Trek: Discovery.
+• The Other Darrin: A necessity given that many of the character's original actors have passed on or are too old, but a few TOS characters will have new actors in this series, after Pike, Number One and Spock were originally recast in Star Trek: Discovery.

 • Babs Olusanmokun replaces Booker Bradshaw as Dr. Joseph M'Benga.